Signed Mahonian polynomials for major and sorting indices: Signed Mahonian on

-The search of a Mahonian major statistic on $B_n$ was a long-standing problem and was first solved by Adin and Roichman~\cite{Adin_Roichman_01} by introducing the $\fmaj$ index.
-So far there are at least three type $B_n$ Mahonian statistics in literature, defined as follows. \begin{itemize} \item $\fmaj$.
+The search of a Mahonian major statistic on $B_n$ was a long-standing problem and was first solved by Adin and Roichman~\cite{Adin_Roichman_01} by introducing the flag major index, $\fmaj$.
+So far there are at least three type $B_n$ Mahonian statistics in the literature, defined as follows. \begin{itemize} \item $\fmaj$.
 The \emph{flag major index}~\cite{Adin_Roichman_01} is defined by

 \item $\Fmaj$.
 The \emph{F-major index}~\cite{Adin_Roichman_01} is defined by

 \item $\nmaj$.
 The \emph{negative major index}~\cite{Adin_Brenti_Roichman_01} is defined by